v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

             field_attributes = { 'earliest_releasedate':{'delegate':delegates.DateDelegate},
                                  'latest_releasedate':{'delegate':delegates.DateDelegate}, }

-Than a :class:`camelot.view.action_steps.change_object.ChangeObject` can be :keyword:`yield` to present the options to the user and get the filled in values back :
+Than a :class:`camelot.view.action_steps.change_object.ChangeObject` action step can be :keyword:`yield` to present the options to the user and get the filled in values back :

 .. literalinclude:: ../../../../camelot/bin/meta.py